-Another important aspect is the whole-team approach, which states that all team members have the accountability, responsibility, and ownership for the commitments of the development cycle.
-However, while this is good in theory, there are just too many challenges that may prevent the team from handling all of the testing aspects.
+Another important aspect is the whole-team approach, which states that all team members have accountability, responsibility, and ownership for the commitments of the development cycle.
+However, while this is good in theory, there are just too many challenges that may prevent the team from handling all the testing aspects.

 Why Do We Need Independent Test Teams?

 To handle these situations, there is a need to establish (or at least consider) independent test teams (yes, like in the traditional environment) that provide the second quality layer by handling some of the more challenging test activities that the regular Agile team cannot.

 A necessary clarification is that the independent test teams do not replace any of the regular test activities of the regular Agile teams.
 In fact, their work is based on the creation of a working build that the regular Agile teams deliver in a specific period (in the middle of the sprint or sometimes even at its end).

 Moreover, independent test teams are not (and should never) replace the testing process conducted by the development teams in the regular development cycles but should focus on the testing gaps that the Agile teams cannot cover.

 These are some aspects that independent test teams should focus on:

 Approve the overall quality of the build – Independent test teams are usually focused on non-functional testing that gives the team quick feedback about the overall quality of the build that is mainly tested on the functional side.

 Validate the implementation – Independent testing teams have the power to reveal whether the team has successfully implemented the requirements or not.
 This is one significant advantage as it increases the overall confidence in the product and ensures that the customer gets exactly what he asked for.